SOFTENG701G1/Flatmate-Management-System/README.md

 # Flat Management Program

-The Flat Management Program is a webapp designed to make it easier to manage flat (shared house) expenses.
-The program stores one off and periodic expenses for a given flat, and helps keep track of who has paid those bills.
+The Flat Management Program is a web application designed to make it easier to manage flat (shared house) expenses.
+The program stores one-off and periodic expenses for a given flat, and helps keep track of who has paid those bills.
 You can also roster chores and share your timetable using the convenient webapp.

 ## Technical Layout